-Student Code of Conduct & S.U.I.T.
+Student Code of Conduct & B.I.T.

 The primary purposes of the Student Code of Conduct are to promote campus civility and academic integrity and to provide a framework for the imposition of discipline in the University setting.
 The Code gives notice of prohibited conduct and of the sanctions to be imposed if such conduct occurs.
 The Code should be read broadly, and is not designed to define misconduct in exhaustive terms.
 The Code specifies the rights of the student and the rights of other parties to the procedure.
 It ensures that students who are alleged to have engaged in unacceptable conduct receive fair and impartial consideration of the charges against them and are afforded due process.